New Mexico Institute of Mining and Technology: Student life

 A view of Weir Hall (left) and the Library/Media Center (right) in the heart of campus.

 NMT hosts an annual Performing Arts Series that is free to students, and, along with the broader Socorro community, city, and county, supports a great number of special events each year.
 New Mexico Tech is located approximately an hour south of Albuquerque in a region of high deserts to subalpine mountains that offers considerable outdoor recreation opportunities, including rock climbing, road and mountain biking, a triathlon, and hiking opportunities.
 New Mexico Tech also hosts numerous active student clubs, a Part 15 AM radio station, and a biweekly student newspaper, Paydirt.
 The campus includes an 18-hole championship golf course.
 The NMT student esports and rugby club teams recently won national championships.

-NMT takes pride in extensive community outreach, hosting popular events like a robotics demolition derby for 6th-12th graders and a weeklong summer science, technology, engineering, and mathematics program for high school students.
+NMT also hosts community outreach programs such a robotics demolition derby for 6th-12th graders and a weeklong summer science, technology, engineering, and mathematics program for high school students.

 The campus population has historically been predominantly male, but it has moved increasingly towards a balance between the sexes.
 The gender distribution at New Mexico Tech as of 2021 is 68% male and 32% female.